Universe (1960 film)

-Universe is a black-and-white animated documentary short film made in 1960 by the National Film Board of Canada.
-It "creates on the screen a vast, awe-inspiring picture of the universe as it would appear to a voyager through space.
+Universe (Notre univers) is a 1960 black-and-white documentary short film made in 1960 by Roman Kroitor and Colin Low for the National Film Board of Canada (NFB).
+The NFB writes: "[The film] creates on the screen a vast, awe-inspiring picture of the universe as it would appear to a voyager through space.
 Realistic animation takes you into far regions of space, beyond the reach of the strongest telescope, past Moon, Sun, and Milky Way into galaxies yet unfathomed."

-This visualization is grounded in the nightly work of Dr. Donald MacRae, an astronomer at the David Dunlap Observatory in Richmond Hill, Ontario, a facility formerly owned and operated by Toronto University and now operated by the Royal Astronomical Society of Canada.
+This visualization is grounded in the nightly work of Dr. Donald MacRae, an astronomer at the David Dunlap Observatory in Richmond Hill, Ontario.
 Using the technology of his era, MacRae prepares his largely manually operated equipment and then photographs, by long exposure, one star.
 He actually strikes an arc between iron electrodes and makes a simultaneous exposure, which he can compare to the star's spectrum to determine its movement relative to Earth.

-Douglas Rain did the narration for the English version; the French version was titled Notre univers with narration by Gilles Pelletier.
-Eldon Rathburn composed the musical score.

 Production

 Roman Kroitor and Colin Low considered making a film about the universe five years before the launch of Sputnik 1.
 A budget of $60,000 was requested.
 Don Mulholland, the Director of Production, wanted the film divided into three parts in order to justify its cost.
-National Film Board of Canada Commissioner Albert Trueman gave the film $20,000 per year, with them putting the film on hold once they used up their money for that year.
-The film was not done after three years so more money was given with the requirement that it be completed within the next year.
-The film was completed on 31 March 1960.
-The film had a budget of $105,146.
+NFB Commissioner Albert Trueman gave the film $20,000 per year, and they put the film on hold once they used up the money for that year.
+The film was not completed after three years so more money was given with the requirement that it be completed within the next year.
+The film was completed on 31 March 1960; its budget was $105,146.

-Influence on 2001: A Space Odyssey

-After this work, co-director Colin Low worked with Stanley Kubrick on 2001: A Space Odyssey.
-Kubrick chose narrator Douglas Rain as the voice of the HAL 9000 computer and hired Wally Gentleman, who did optical effects for the NFB documentary, to work on 2001.